Daydreaming: Niki Butcher Exhibit

 MARCO ISLAND HISTORICAL MUSEUM

-MARCO ISLAND, FLORIDA – Daydreaming, an exhibit by Niki Butcher will be on display at The Marco Island Historical Museum from March 7 – June 8, 2024.
+MARCO ISLAND, FLORIDA – Daydreaming, an exhibit by Niki Butcher will be on display at The Marco Island Historical Museum from March 12 – June 8, 2024.
+Join Niki for a Book Signing & Reception on March 14th from 4:30 – 6 pm.

 Starting from the tonally blank canvas of a black and white photograph, artist Niki Butcher adds color to present the world from a “Daydreaming…” perspective.
 Through her photography, Niki captures places and people that stand out as beautiful, unique, endangered, and authentic.
 Yet what sets her work apart is her use of color.
 She breathes life and imagination into these photographed scenes, creating a picture of life far beyond what a camera could capture.
 Visit Daydreaming and experience a view of the world that adds a bit more color, a good dose of humor, and an infusion of positivity.